PalmStoneGames/kube-cert-manager/docs/deployment-guide.md

 If you want to use DNS challenges, you'll need to [Configure your DNS provider](providers.md) If you do not do this, only http and tls challenges will be available.

+### Configure your kubectl version

+The deployment leverages `kubectl` running in proxy mode for API access.
+By default, the deployment is set to use kubectl 1.4.0 for this.
+If you are running in a 1.3 cluster, change this to 1.3.6.
+For a list of available versions, check the [hub.docker.com page for kubectl-proxy](https://hub.docker.com/r/palmstonegames/kubectl-proxy/tags/)

 ### Create the Kubernetes Certificate Manager Deployment